imclerran/roc-start/README.md

 ## Two workflows

 1) Include the application name, platform, and packages as CLI args:
-   - `roc-start my-app basic-cli weaver json`
+   - `roc-start app my-app basic-cli weaver json`
 2) Launch the TUI app to browse and search for packages and platforms:
    - `roc-start tui`